odan/odan.github.io/_posts/2021-01-16-slim4-spam-protection.md

 to simulate the response only in memory.

-Guzzle provides a mock handler that can be used to fulfill HTTP requests with a response or exception by shifting return values off of a queue.
+Guzzle provides a mock handler that can be used to fulfill HTTP requests with a response or exception by shifting return values of a queue.

-Before a test you could define a response queue and add it to the mocked Guzzle client like this:
+Before each test you could define a response queue and add it to the mocked Guzzle client like this:

 ```php